 While care has been taken to assemble relevant facts, it is acknowledged that there is much that I don’t know about what has transpired on the mountain over very many years and there is still much for me to learn.

 New information is welcomed via written submissions to enable any future versions of this document to represent history more accurately.

 Click the image to view a pdf of the document.

 MTCC has a rich heritage of teaching God’s word and providing camping and convention experiences for Christians from all walks of life.
 We prioritise these three core convictions

 Hearing God’s Word; Becoming like God’s Son; Serving God’s Mission

 In 1959, the property on which the Mount Tamborine Conference Centre is now situated was a disused dairy farm.
 Funds raised from conventions along with generous donations by supporters enabled the purchase of the site.
 A few key men saw the potential of the property and envisioned a functioning Conference Centre to host the annual Keswick Easter Convention, which until that point had been running under a tent a few kilometres away at Eagle Heights.

 After much hard work the property was finally cleared.
-An old WWII aircraft hanger was transported from Archerfield in Brisbane to become the main Auditorium.
-More than 50 years after it all began it’s still home to the Easter Convention, along with other annual events.
+An aircraft hangar was transported from Archerfield in Brisbane and re-purposed as the main Auditorium.
+For more than 50 years now, and with a number of extensions, it has serve as the site for the Easter Convention.

-For anyone interested in the full story of the early days of MTCC, long-time supporter and early Convention committee member Gerhard Bargen has written a fascinating historical booklet called The Hidden Spring.
-It’s well worth a read, and available from the MTCC Office.
+Long-time supporter and early Convention committee member, Gerhard Bargen, has written a fascinating historical booklet called The Hidden Spring.

-We’ve kindly been given permission to post chapter 1 here.
-Enjoy.
+We’ve kindly been given permission to post Chapter 1, below.